 We notify Facebook and Twitter users of key website updates!

-The content of this website is managed by Joel Snyder, PhD (Director of ACB's Audio Description Project and President of Audio Description Associates), and Fred Brack (webmaster, audio describer, and former board member of Arts Access Inc and the Triangle Radio Reading Service).
-Sebastian Andrade-Miles is the author of our daily described television schedule.
+The content of this website is managed by Fred Brack (webmaster, audio describer/voice-over artist, and former board member of Arts Access Inc. and the NC Reading Service), with counsel provided by Jo Lynn Bailey-Page (ACB's Audio Description Project Coordinator and Grant Writer), Joel Snyder, PhD (Founder and Senior Consultant for the ADP, and President of Audio Description Associates), and the membership of various ADP Committees.
+Timothy Wynn is the author of our daily described television schedule, while Vicki Vogt contributes the data for the weekly described cinema listings.
 To ask a question or recommend updates to this website, you can reach Fred via the Webmaster link at the bottom of each page.

 The ADP Discussion List is open to all persons who wish to discuss any aspect of audio description: users of audio description, providers of audio description or audio description equipment, other interested parties.
-All submissions must address audio description and not other issues pertaining to people with disabilities.
-NOTE: The address of the list was changed on January 9, 2015, and is now reflected correctly below.
+All submissions must address audio description and not solely other issues pertaining to people with disabilities.
+(Note: In January 2021, this List was migrated to the Groups.io platform, so some saved links might not work anymore.)